Controls

 Preview

 At the bottom left of the dialog, you will find the icon for the preview.
-When activated, you see the left icon; when deactivated, the eye is crossed out.
+When activated, you will see the left icon; when deactivated, the eye is crossed out.
 By default, the preview functionality is turned off.

 Values are only assigned when you